mweel1/usa_high_level/grants/index.md

 If we started self funding and closing government organizations citzens would have to be aware of inflation or deflation repercussions as best possible.

+We will call these cooperative government agencies and will have .cga domain name.

 ## Federal

 The grant system will receive an allocation from congress each year.